marianhlavac/knapsack-problem/README.md

-# Knapsack problem (Task 1 for MI-PAA subject on FIT CTU)
+# Knapsack problem (for MI-PAA subject on FIT CTU)

 ## How to build